 - Understanding of how to apply pedagogical models to practitioners’ teaching and learning practice to support students with ASD.

 - Knowledge and understanding of how the learning environment and whole educational community impact on the learning and behaviours of children and young people with ASD and application of this to practitioner’s own context.

-To apply for this course, please use the PLD Registration Form rather than the standard university application form
+To apply for this course, please contact firstname.lastname@example.org for a registration form, rather than using the standard university application form

 This Postgraduate Certificate (60 Level 7 Credits) comprises two x 30 credit modules: